gurmeherr/VisGuide/README.md

-# VisGuide - AI-Powered Visual Assistance App
+# VisGuide

 ## Overview
-VisGuide is a mobile application designed to assist visually impaired users by providing real-time object detection, text recognition, and voice guidance.
-The app uses advanced AI models to identify objects, read text, and provide audio feedback to help users navigate their environment.
+VisGuide is a device designed to assist visually impaired users by providing real-time object detection, text recognition, and voice guidance.
+The onboarding app uses advanced AI models to identify objects, read text, and provide audio feedback to help users navigate their environment.

 ## Features
 - Real-time object detection with voice feedback